toji/webgpu-gltf-case-study/index.md

 ### Composing shader variants

-Now comes a slightly tricky part.
 How do we actually put those arguments to use when building the shader?
 In this case, we need to either add or omit the `@location() texcoord : vec2<f32>` from the vertex inputs depending on the value of `args.hasTexcoord`.

-If you are coming to WebGPU from WebGL, you might be familiar with using GLSL preprocessor statements to conditionally switch code on an off and go looking for a similar mechanism in WGSL.
-Unfortunately you'll be unpleasantly suprised to learn that WGSL has no built-in preprocessor support.
+If you are coming to WebGPU from WebGL, you might be familiar with using GLSL preprocessor statements to conditionally switch code on and off.
+Unfortunately if you go looking for a similar mechanism in WGSL you'll be dissapointed to learn that it has none.

-Instead you'll have to rely on JavaScript's string manipulation mechanisms to get by.
-At it's simplest this could means basic string concatenation.
+Instead you have to rely on JavaScript's string manipulation mechanisms to get by.
+At it's simplest this could mean basic string concatenation.

 ```js
 let code = `